Computing the quantum guesswork: a quadratic assignment problem: Introduction

-The usual approach to compute the guesswork is based on semi-definite programming and thus leads to numerically approximated results.
+The usual approach~\cite{CCWF15} to compute the guesswork is based on a factorial-size semidefinite program, outputting a numerically approximated result within any given tolerance in polynomial time in the (factorially growing) problem size.
 Here, instead, we are interested in an exact algorithm to compute the guesswork in finite time, where our computational model is a machine capable of storing integer numbers and of performing additions and multiplication in finite time.
 Even the existence of such an algorithm is not guaranteed a priori, given that the guesswork problem is, by definition, a continuous optimization problem.
-For the qubit case, however, the equivalence of the guesswork with a finite optimization problem has recently been shown~\cite{DBK21}.
-Building on that result, we derive a factorial-time algorithm that computes in finitely many steps the exact closed-form analytical expression of the guesswork of any given ensemble of qubit states.
+For the qubit case, however, the equivalence of the guesswork with a finite optimization problem has recently been shown~\cite{DBK22}.
+Our analysis begins with the observation that such a finite optimization problem is an instance of the (generally NP-hard~\cite{SG76}) quadratic assignment problem~\cite{KB57} (see also~\cite{Cel98, BCPP98} for reviews).

-We show how the symmetries of the ensemble, for whose characterization we provide an exact polynomial-time algorithm in the appendix, can be exploited to achieve a more-than-quadratic speedup in the computation of the guesswork.
-To illustrate our results, we provide an implementations of our symmetries-finding and guesswork-computing algorithms in the C programming language, and we use them to exactly compute the guesswork of regular and quasi-regular ensembles of up to twenty-four states, geometrically corresponding to Platonic and Archimedean solids in the Bloch sphere.
+Our main result consists in showing how the symmetries of the ensemble, for whose characterization we provide an exact polynomial-time algorithm, can be exploited to achieve a more-than-quadratic speedup in the computation of the guesswork.
+This scenario corresponds to the three-dimensional analog of the maximization version of the turbine-balancing problem~\cite{LM88} for a particular vector of coefficients, in which blades are ideally symmetrically distributed on a sphere instead of a circle.
+To illustrate our results, we provide implementations of our symmetries-finding and guesswork-computing algorithms in the C programming language, and we use them to exactly compute the guesswork of regular and quasi-regular ensembles of up to twenty-four states, geometrically corresponding to Platonic and Archimedean solids in the Bloch sphere.